-They are also eligible to obtain certain benefits such as Medicaid, Refugee Medical Assistance, and other government benefits and services if they meet the requirements.
+They are also eligible to obtain certain benefits such as Medicare, Refugee Medical Assistance, and other government benefits and services if they meet the requirements.
 Note that they cannot apply for said benefits and services if their case is on appeal or if they received conditional or recommended approval.

 After one year, an asylee may apply for lawful permanent resident status, i.e. obtain a green card.

 Even though changes in USCIS forms and procedures are administrative in nature, they can still affect the outcome of an asylee’s application, all while subjecting them to a harsh set of rules overseen by the government.
 Therefore, it is important to consult an asylum lawyer in Oak Brook who can help pursue a positive outcome.

 Those seeking asylum may only get one or two shots at the process.
 This opportunity could be laid to waste if placed in the hands of a novice.
 Therefore, it is important to have an experienced attorney advocating for you.